Vyral/base-template/_posts/2019-03-21-the-5-commandments-for-being-a-homebuyer.md

 **2. Don’t make any large deposits into your bank account.** If you make a large deposit, your lender will have to verify where that money came from.&nbsp;

-**3. Don’t change jobs.** If there’s a better opportunity out there for you that you want to take advantage of, that’s fine, just don’t do it until after you’ve closed on the loan for your new home.&nbsp;
+**3. Don’t change jobs.** If there’s a better opportunity out there for you that you want to take advantage of, that’s fine; just don’t do it until after you’ve closed on the loan for your new home.&nbsp;

 {% include pullquote.html %}